Home Goof Gallery Timeline Biographies Evolution References Search Email

 Giovanni Arduino

 Giovanni Arduino was born in Italian poverty in 1714.
-He sought an education at Verona but found that reading books about the earth didn't do him much good.
-Instead, he studied the earth itself, making himself into an expert at mining and surveying.
+He sought an education at Verona but found that reading books about the Earth didn't do him much good.
+Instead, he studied the Earth itself, making himself into an expert at mining and surveying.
 More than an expert in his own time, he made lasting contributions to geology.

 Illustration

 In the late 1750s, Arduino drafted a manuscript, a picture from which appears here.
 He never published it, but the tattered state of the manuscript — now kept at the Biblioteca Civica di Verona — suggests that he showed it to plenty of people.
 This illustration shows a series of rock formations that Arduino categorized as "primary" and "secondary," with an exaggerated vertical scale for clarity.
-In 1774, he did publish, and elaborated his findings on so-called primary mountains.
+Arduino's work expanded on the ideas of a Florentine naturalist, Giovanni Targioni Tozzzetti, who published a series of books proposing a two-category classification for Tuscan mountains.
+In 1774, Arduino finally published his own ideas.
+The classification system Arduino developed included these categories:

 1. Primary or Primitive: These rocks usually fell at the bottom of the pile and usually had metallic ores but no fossils.

 2. Secondary: These rocks included marbles and limestones, and were often tilted, i.e., they have been uplifted some time after they were deposited.
-These rocks contained fossils, but compared to what now lived on earth, these fossils looked pretty weird.
+These rocks contained fossils, but compared to what now lived on Earth, these fossils looked pretty weird.
 Arduino called them "unrefined and imperfect."

 3. Tertiary: These rocks sat on top of the secondary (titled) layers and also contained fossils, and these fossils looked more recognizable.
 Arduino called these fossils "very perfect and wholly similar to those that are seen in the modern sea."